 Of course, for years editors have been using apps that can sync files automatically by matching up timecode or other metadata within the media files themselves.
 Technology isn’t perfect, however, and there are still plenty of times when the footage has to be synced manually.

-This is part of why the AD calls for quiet before she calls the roll.
+This is part of why the AD (1st Asst.
+Director) calls for quiet before she calls the roll.
+It gets the crew and actors settled for the take but also allows for a clean audio recording of the mark.

 Calling the Roll